The morning sun highlights the color, textures, and shapes of the old red barn.

-Photo taken in Aurora, Illinois.
+Photo taken at LeRoy Oakes Forest Preserve in Saint Charles, Illinois.

 The beautiful old barn and inviting picnic table offer a peaceful rural setting.

 Photo taken at Leroy Oakes Forest Preserve in St. Charles, Illinois.
 Processing done in Corel.

 Old Main at Knox College in Galesburg, Illinois, completed in 1857.

 In 1858, Old Main was host to the fifth of seven debates between Abraham Lincoln and Stephen Douglas in their senatorial contest.
 It is the only extant site of those debates, and has been designated as a National Historic Landmark.

 For a fascinating read detailing the architectural significance of Old Main, please see Prof. R. Lance Factor’s account in Chapel in the Sky: Knox College’s Old Main and Its Masonic Architect